Veal Scallopini

 veal in creamy broth.

-• Avoid overcooking the veal: Veal scallopini is a thin cut and easy to overcook.
+• Use a meat thermometer: Veal scallopini is a thin cut and easy to overcook.
 When overdone, it leads to an unpleasant, tough structure.
+Aim for an internal temperature of 155-160F for a perfectly cooked piece of meat.

 • Dry the veal: Before seasoning the veal with salt and pepper, dry it with a clean kitchen towel to remove excess moisture.
 This step is crucial to achieving the perfect exterior.